 Junior doctors start longest strike in NHS history

-Experts said the six-day walkout by junior doctors in England ‘couldn’t come at a worse time’.
+Experts warn the six-day walkout by junior doctors in England ‘couldn’t come at a worse time’

 The longest strike in NHS history “couldn’t come at a worse time”, experts said as they warned that elderly patients could put off seeking medical help due to the walkouts.